chayleaf/urn/README.md

 # URN

 A Rust crate for handling [URNs](https://datatracker.ietf.org/doc/html/rfc8141).
-Parsing and comparison is done according to the spec (meaning only part of the URN is used for equality checks). `no_std` support is available if you disable the default "std" feature. `alloc` is needed, but the `Urn` type is a wrapper around `String` and should only use a single allocation (but I haven't checked).
+Parsing and comparison is done according to the spec (meaning only part of the URN is used for equality checks).
+Some RFCs define per-namespace lexical equivalence rules, those aren't taken into account here. `no_std` support is available if you disable the default "std" feature. `alloc` is needed, but the `Urn` type is a wrapper around `String` and should only use a single allocation (but I haven't checked).
 You can even construct a `Urn` from your own `String` by using `TryFrom<String>`, that way it shouldn't allocate at all.

+URNs have a surprising amount of obscure details to the point I'm not sure at this point if other URN parsers can be trusted!
+Granted, there's very little of them because almost nobody really needs URNs...

 ## Changelog